 Maintaining your P.Log. annually involves three critical requirements:

 As a P.Log. you are encouraged to actively participate in the professional community and contribute to it by (not limited to):

 - Maintaining an online professional profile, via LinkedIn for example

 - Contributing to a discussion led by another P.Log.

-Annually, you must complete one online module for continuous professional development.
-An online module will be provided to you by the Institute upon payment of your P.Log. professional fees with no further cost to you.
+The option of an online module will be provided to you by the Institute upon payment of your P.Log. professional fees at no further cost to you.
 You can enroll and complete this module at any time within the applicable professional year.
 Details on the modules will be outlined in the confirmation you receive upon payment of professional fees.

 The professional membership year begins on November 1 and ends on October 31 annually.
 The deadline to ensure you retain your P.Log. is November 30.
 To allow you sufficient time to process the renewal notice, the renewal process begins as early as July each year.

 Failure to renew professional membership in the Logistics Institute will result in loss of professional status: you will no longer be able to use the P.Log. designation.
 As stipulated by the Canada Not-for-Profit Corporations Act, and included as ‘Section 14: Membership Dues’ in the new By-law of the Canadian Professional Logistics Institute, “Members shall be notified in writing of the membership dues at any time payable by them and, if any are not paid within one (1) calendar month of the membership renewal date the members in default shall automatically cease to be members of the Corporation.”

 Using the secured e-commerce feature, you can renew your P.Log membership online.
 Upon approval of payment, a receipt will be issued and sent by email.